PDC-support/software-engineering-intro/index.md

 need to consider point 2 below.

 1. You need to have Git installed (see [here for installation instructions](https://coderefinery.github.io/installation/git/)).
+2. You need to configure Git (see [here](https://coderefinery.github.io/installation/git/#configuring-git)).
-2. You need a [GitHub](https://github.com) account.
+3. You need a [GitHub](https://github.com) account.
-3. You will also need a [Travis CI](https://travis-ci.org) account but you can sign into it with your [GitHub](https://github.com) account.
+4. You will also need a [Travis CI](https://travis-ci.org) account but you can sign into it with your [GitHub](https://github.com) account.
-4. You need to have Python installed (we recommend [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
+5. You need to have Python installed (we recommend [Anaconda](https://www.anaconda.com/distribution/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
-5. You need the Python package [pytest](https://docs.pytest.org/en/latest/getting-started.html).
+6. You need the Python package [pytest](https://docs.pytest.org/en/latest/getting-started.html).